nas-hub/apijam/Labs/Advanced/Flow Hooks - Enforcing Enterprise Security Policies across all API-Proxies/README.md

 _____
 # Use Case

-An Enterprise wants to enforce its security policies team has defined a security policy for all the APIs in an enterprise.
-This security policy acts as the enterprise standard security policy, that will be governed by enterprise security team (Enhancements, updates etc).
+An Enterprise wants to enforce its API security policy on all APIs published across the enterprise.
+This security policy acts as the enterprise standard security policy, governed by enterprise security team.

 _____
 # Concerns